-The personal allowance will not begin a request is made in writing to the AGUSM Accounting office.
-Personal allowance is not automatically set it up when the account is opened.
+The personal allowance will not begin until a request is made in writing to the U.S. Missions Accounting office.
+Personal allowance is not automatically set up when the account is opened.
 You must also have a direct deposit form on file.
 U.S. Missions will send your monthly check to your designated bank.
 Please notify U.S. Missions Accounting anytime you change your bank.